collective/collective.teamwork/README.txt

 Introduction
 ============

-uu.qiext is an add-on for Plone with various software components for use in Quality Improvement extranets.
-This includes groupware/extranet components and adapters for managing groups and teams for project and team contexts.
+collective.groupspaces is an add-on for Plone supporting workspaces with associated workgroups of users, managed locally.

+There are two native types of workspaces: a project, which is a workspace that is considered top-level and serves as a navigation root, and a normal workspace, which can be nested within other workspaces, including projects.

 Requires
 --------

-* Plone 4.1+
+* Plone 4.2+

 * Dexterity (plone.app.dexterity) 1.0+